How to Choose the Best Chart for Your Data

 Let’s start with the basics – what is a data chart?

 A data chart is a visual representation of a set of numerical data points that can be represented in the form of bars, lines, slices of a pie, symbols, and more.
-The most popular types of data charts are:
+The most popular types of data analytics charts are:

 - Bar or column charts